Most people spend around $1,0001 on a new mattress with $500-$1,500 being the mid-range2.

 Seems too good to be true?
 Maybe.
 But maybe big dog owners just love this bed.

-The truth of the matter is that I can’t personally vouch for these reviews, don’t know if the vets have any skin in the game, if the study will hold up, or if Big Barker honors the 10-year warranty (though I believe they will).
+The truth of the matter is that I can’t personally vouch for these reviews, don’t know if the vets have any skin in the game, if the study will hold up, or if Big Barker honors the 10-year warranty (though I like to believe they will).

-That includes dozens of washing cycles.
+That includes 100+ washing cycles.

 I’ll just tell you what I like about it and what I didn’t like.